Videos on the arts, featuring the artists

 Is shit in a can art?
 In this short interview Gavin Turk talks about how Piero Manzoni and his piece ”Artist’s Shit” from 1961 has inspired him in working with his own art pieces, questioning art and its value.

 You need two things for a good book: a character with a problem and a landscape.
-Hear American bestselling-author David Vann tell why.
+Hear American bestselling author David Vann explain why.

-Meet Per Petterson, one of the finest Norwegian writers, who talks about writing between the lines and playing with what's not being told.
+Meet Per Petterson, one of the leading contemporary Norwegian writers, who here talks about writing between the lines and playing with what's not being told.
 And about a country that's flooded with money!